An Empirical Study of Topic Transition in Dialogue: Limitations and Future Work

 \section{Limitations and Future Work}

-The first limitation is low recall and f1 scores obtained from models.
-Future work will study advanced methods to obtain better scores.
-Another limitation is the inter-annotator agreement could only be obtained on a small sample of conversation.
+Future work will include the application of insights derived from empirical studies to apply them in open-domain dialogue systems such as using the topic transition trained to re-rank responses on topicality.
+A limitation of this work is the inter-annotator agreement could only be obtained on a small sample of conversation.
 Future work will include obtaining inter-annotator agreement for all $215$ Switchboard and $10$ Topical-Chat corpora.